andreakfernandez10/Data-Science-Practicum-Project-AF/README.md

 ##### MSDS Data Science Practicum By Andrea Fernandez

 ## Introduction
-Soccer players are known for falling and embellishing their injuries on the field but, they do actually obtain injuries sometimes.
+Soccer players are known for falling and embellishing their injuries on the field, but they do actually obtain injuries!
 My project focuses on injuries that occur in professional soccer players that play in Europe.
 I wanted to focus on Europe because these teams were ending their season and have been playing for months on end.
-The purpose of this project was to better understand what factors effect players and their injuries, like their age or the position that they play.
+The purpose of this project was to better understand what factors affect players and their injuries, like their age or the position that they play.
 Another goal was to try and predict how long a player might be injured and unable to play based on the various factors.
 This information can be useful to a variety of staff on the teams by implementing injury prevention programs and also make adjustments to future line-ups.

 ## Data
 I collected all of the data myself from mostly betting websites that update player injuries multiple times a day.
 When searching for datasets, I came up short for soccer injuries.
 Since there was a definite lack of data on this subject I decided to collect it and compile it all of myself and use it for my project.
 Although the information from different sources was not very detailed, I was able to add a couple variables specific to the players.
 I collected data on Premier League in the UK, La Liga in Spain, and Bundesliga in Germany.
 The Premier League and La Liga consists of 20 teams, while Bundesliga has 18.
 The reason I chose these three leagues is because I could find similar data on them, whereas a league in Italy barely updated their injuries.
 It is also important to note that Premier League was the only league that provided 3 other variables that the other leagues did not.